open/close all folders

 - The Dreaded: Almost every time she appears in front of someone else, they'll respond with some form of "Oh, Crap!".
 The ones that don't quickly learn why.

 - Evil Cannot Comprehend Good: Near the end of the movie where the Storm King deems her expendable once he got the power he craves and tries to kill her.
 Before she gets whisked away in the tornado, Twilight grabs and pulls her back, making her confused as to why she would bother helping her.
+She stops being evil after Twilight's reply, as shown when her broken horn stops sizzling.

 - Evil Counterpart: To Twilight.
 Both were young unicorns who dreamed of being accepted into Princess Celestia's School for Gifted Unicorns, but whereas Twilight was able to get in and become a prodigy of magic, Tempest's horn was shattered, ending her dream of going into school and instead focusing on her physical prowess.
 Also, whereas Twilight started out as an anti-social bookworm who later wound up embracing friendship, Tempest had plenty of friends before her accident drove a wedge between them, making her bitter and lonely.
 They also both have smaller animal assistants who they share a close bond with.